-They will more often than always be at their desk or doing something productive.
-They tend to arrive early and stay late for the sake of their job.
+These managers will always be at their desks or doing something productive.
+They tend to arrive early and stay late for the sake of their jobs.

-While this may not seem all bad, there are some drawbacks here.
+While these management types may not seem all bad, there are some drawbacks here.
 They tend to compulsively take on more work than they can handle.

 A workaholic is very liable to place other duties to the wayside that they may deem a lesser priority.
 Furthermore, a dead set fixation to this extent can interfere with how they handle their team or the main duties of their job.